 - The “Access” permission can be given to a role when any user just needs to view the programs or occasionally need to make some changes to some parts of the system.

-- Users can simply have the permissions to monitor or see when they are initially leaning how to create assets or make changes in any part of the Marketo application even if they do have the rights to make modifications or take any actions to those parts of the application. if any user make an attempt to access those assets or activities, they will soon be notified with a warning message stating the limited access given to them.
+- Users can simply have the permissions to monitor or see when they are initially learning how to create assets or make changes in any part of the Marketo application.
+Even if they do have the right to make modifications or take any actions to those parts of the application. if any user makes an attempt to access those assets or activities, they will soon be notified with a warning message stating the limited access given to them.